 Where once he needed a jug of wine a simple glass of water will do.
 Where he once needed unending attention a simple glance will suffice.
 Where once it was demanded of him to change, acceptance from the souls around him will brighten up his day.
 There is no need for hours, he enjoys his seconds.
 There are no need for crowds, he enjoys his moments of solitude.

 He breathes in her eyes, her smile.
 Through the crusty strands of hair a smile crests his lips.
 Through the caked on mud of time a light shines through his skin.
 A memory, announced by the mud-streaked path of a tear down his weathered cheek, announces something new.
 He can feel her…through the ether of time and space…and he remembers her.

 He’s pretty sure he’s never met her, yet it’s as if he’s known her all his life.
 He’s confident she’d never recognize him anyway, for now he is not a man she’d grow to love.
 He knows her, somehow, and he feels her throughout the ordinary jumps of the beating heart within his chest.
-He puts his hand on the glass the separates them, and waves of emotion flow around him.
+He puts his hand on the glass that separates them, and waves of emotion flow around him.

 There is so much he can feel.

 He can feel her hand grasp his, and pull him in closer.
 He can hear her laughter as they walk down a pathway lightly shrouded with fallen leaves.
 He can see the white wisps of breath leave her mouth as she speaks until, finally, she can’t take it anymore as she leans in to kiss him.
 He can taste her Soul in the kiss, and feel his own body respond to the undeniable energy between them.

 And such is the flow, the memory, the dream.
 He can feel her head on his chest, and the feel of her naked skin snuggled up nicely next to his.
 He can see her eyes look into his as he shares his wisdom, then her hand as it caresses his chest, his stomach, until…